 ‘Tis the season!
-Whether you need more drivers or cashiers during the holidays or servers during the summer months, you need your seasonal workers to be engaged.
-Engaged workers, as in individuals genuinely and emotionally invested in their employers and their job role, are far more productive, provide superior customer service, have less accidents and will want to return the following year.
+Whether you need more drivers, cashiers or servers during the holidays or summer months, you need your seasonal workers to be engaged.
+Engaged workers, who are genuinely and emotionally invested in their employers and their job role, are far more productive, provide superior customer service, have less accidents and will want to return the following year.

 Too often are seasonal employees considered necessary but not really worth investing in.
 We get it.
-Hiring, on-boarding and training employees is expensive and time-consuming – applying that logic to seasonal staff might not be high on your list.
-But here’s the thing, training your seasonal workers really well means you have a highly skilled workforce which leads to better customer satisfaction.
+Hiring, onboarding and training employees is expensive and time-consuming – applying that logic to seasonal staff might not be high on your list.
+Here’s the thing, training your seasonal workers really well means that you will have a highly skilled workforce which leads to better customer service and customer satisfaction.

-Don’t overload your seasonal staff with information on the first day, that’s counterproductive.
+Don’t overload your seasonal staff with information on the first day, that’s counterproductive and causes unneeded stress.
 No one can absorb an overwhelming amount of material and information in a few hours or just a couple of days.
-Instead, train your employees in small doses so they can absorb the material better and can really apply to their job role.
+Instead, train your employees in small doses so they can absorb the material better and can really apply it to their job role.

-Managers are probably used to their seasonal workers having more questions than their long-term staff.
-And this is totally understandable!
+Managers are probably used to their seasonal workers having more questions than their long-term staff; and this is totally understandable!
 They’re not in the office day in and day out.
-However, phone calls and emails are time-consuming and not productive methods to effectively communicate.
+However, phone calls and emails are time-consuming and not a productive method to effectively communicate with your employees.
 Additionally, your team shouldn’t have to wait hours or even days to get an answer – whether it’s about an incident or how to work the register or anything in-between – your employees deserve the opportunity to communicate with you in real-time.

 When you need to bring seasonal workers back for the next season, don’t just bring everyone back.
 If you bring everyone back, completely ignoring performance, then you’re telling all your top employees that go above and beyond and work super hard, that it’s all just worthless.
-Because if anyone can get called back, no one will be engaged or productive in their performance.
+If anyone can get called back, no one will be engaged, productive or motivated in their performance.

 You want seasonal employees who have a strong work ethic to come back as they’re more likely to genuinely want to come back and will work hard to gain a permanent spot in the company.

-Offer your team meaningful work with plenty of opportunities to climb up the ladder.
-Your seasonal workers will want responsibility on their plate and to excel in the company, all this leads to them being more engaged and invested in the company meetings its goals.
+Offer your team meaningful work, with plenty of opportunities to climb up the ladder.
+Your seasonal workers will want responsibility on their plate and to excel in the company, all this leads to them being more engaged and invested in the company meeting its goals.

-Sometimes you may have long-term (full time) employees who don’t respect the seasonal workers and this can easily kill employee engagement in a heartbeat.
+Sometimes you may have long-term (full time) employees who don’t respect the seasonal workers, this can easily kill employee engagement in a heartbeat and create a very toxic work environment for all employees.
 Make sure long-term employees acknowledge that seasonal staff are part of the team and that everyone must work together.

 Or implement the following incentives which apply to every team member.

-Your customers expect amazing service and they don’t care if it comes from a seasoned worker or a temporary one.
-Only through employee engagement can you make this a reality so implement the six tips we highlight above and you’re already there.
+Your customers expect amazing service and they don’t care if it comes from a seasoned worker or a temporary one; they won’t even know who is who.
+Only through employee engagement can you make this a reality, so implement the six tips we highlight above and you’re already there.

-Connecteam is your tool to manage employee engagement, development, and relationship.
-You can streamline communication, give your employees a platform to be heard, boost engagement, strengthen the company culture, align employees with company policies, streamline daily operations, build professional skills and so much more.Find out more
+Streamline communication, boost engagement, strengthen the company culture, align employees with company policies, streamline daily operations, build professional skills and so much more with Connecteam!